g0dEngineer/Cryptosynth/README.md

 Copyright CryptosynthLabs 2021.
 Please don't redistribute without an arrangement with Cryptosynth Labs.

 # A fun note
-Each synth has a variety of genderless characters.
+Each synth has a variety of genderless Ai-talking characters.

 # Technical Summary